AntoineJac/awsProject/README.md

 ## Installed on Marking Cloud

+Please first replace the {{API_ENDPOINT}} in the config.js file with the API Gateway HttpApi endpoint.

 You will need to retrieve the url from your public bucket containg the public folder files.
 You can also use a private access buckets by adding a Bucket policy and making sure Marketing Cloud IP ranges are whitelisted (https://help.salesforce.com/s/articleView?id=sf.mc_es_ip_addresses_for_inclusion.htm&type=5):

 ```